 • Is there one friend or family member who can be an exercise buddy or who might want to go gluten free?

-Answering these questions, and exploring alternatives, will all help you be successful at living the healthy life you want.
+Answering these questions and exploring the alternatives, will help you be successful at living the healthy life you want.